megaqwertification/StadiumBot/README.md

 - [ ] Populate Vanilla RTA & TAS runs
 - [ ] Enable history commands
 - [ ] Allow add command to check if run already exists
 - [ ] Create google form for ALL run submissions, crowdsource help to fill the database.
+Check your youtube playlists + other saved resources
 - [ ] Continue mm history work where you left off, should be easier to do from that point
 - [ ] Create file which imports CSV and adds the runs
 - [ ] Create website for people to filter runs to see all information